 The practice had systems and processes to provide safe care and treatment.
 They used learning from incidents and complaints to help them improve.

-Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
+Most staff had received recent training in safeguarding and all staff we spoke with knew how to recognise the signs of abuse and how to report concerns.